 These impact post-processing, especially the cleanup, the parsing, and the formatting.
 The most complex is the Date formatting, but also Number formatting requires determining the decimal point separator and thousands decorator.
-In some cases, if parsing fails, your option is to report the issue to UiPath support and to fall back on the String content type, which does no parsing.
-In that case, you need to parse the value in your RPA workflow logic.
+In some cases, if parsing fails your option is to report the issue to UiPath support and to fall back on the String content type, which does no parsing.
+In that case, you would need to parse the value in your RPA workflow logic.

-Another relevant configuration is the Multi-line checkbox, which is relevant mainly for String type fields.
+Another relevant configuration is the Multi-line checkbox which is relevant mainly for String type fields.
 Whenever some other field produces unexpected results or no results, the first thing to try is to change it to String Multi-line field, to see the unaltered output of the model prediction.

-When labeling Training data, you need to focus on the bounding boxes of the words in the document pane of Document Manager.
+When labeling Training data you need to focus on the bounding boxes of the words in the document pane of Document Manager.
 The parsed values in the right or top sidebars are not important as they are not used for training.

-As you label, remain vigilant about fields that may have multiple or overlapping meanings/concepts, in case you might need to split a field into two separate fields, or fields that you do not explicitly need, but which, if labelled, might help you to do certain validation or self-consistency check logic in the RPA workflow.
+As you label remain vigilant about fields that may have multiple or overlapping meanings/concepts, in case you might need to split a field into two separate fields, or fields that you potentially do not explicitly need, but which, if labeled, might help you to do certain validation or self-consistency check logic in the RPA workflow.
 Typical examples are quantity, unit-price, and line-amount on invoice line items.
 Line-amount is the product of quantity and unit-price, but this is very useful to check for consistency without the need for confidence levels.

 When labeling Evaluation datasets (also called Test datasets) you need to focus on something slightly different from labeling Training datasets.
 Whereas for Training datasets only the bounding boxes of the fields on the document matter, for Evaluation datasets only the values of the fields matter.
 You may edit them by clicking on the value in the right or top sidebar and editing it.
-To return to the automatically parsed value, click on the lock icon.
+To return to the automatically parsed value click on the lock icon.

-For convenience, speed, and to avoid typos, we recommend clicking on the boxes on the document when labeling and only making corrections manually.
+For convenience, speed, and to avoid typos we recommend clicking on the boxes on the document when labeling and only making corrections manually.
 Typing full values manually is slower and more error-prone.

 Exporting the entire dataset, including both Training and Test batches is allowed because the Training pipelines in AI Center ignore Test data.
-However, Evaluation pipelines run the evaluation on the whole evaluation dataset regardless if it is comprised of train or test data.
+However, Evaluation pipelines will run the evaluation on the whole evaluation dataset regardless if it is comprised of train or test data.
 The type of a given document is displayed right under the file name, at the top center of the Document Manager window.

-This Excel file is also very useful to identify the most relevant business rules you need to apply in the RPA workflow to catch common mistakes for routing to Validation Station in Action Center for manual review.
+This Excel file is also very useful to identify the most relevant business rules you need to apply in the RPA workflow in order to catch common mistakes for routing to Validation Station in Action Center for manual review.
 Business rules are by far the most reliable way to detect errors.